 OCM supports collections-based organizations that want to turn their sustainability aspirations and commitments into action.
-The programme is fully aligned with the UN 2030 Agenda, with its themes of “transforming our world” and “leave no one behind”.
+The programme is fully aligned with the UN 2030 Agenda, with its themes of “transforming our world” and “leaving no one behind.”

-By providing practical tools and building capacity, ICCROM and our partners will help ensure that organizations play their part to the fullest, while ensuring collections-based work is valued as a key factor in sustainable development by both the heritage sector and other sectors.
+By providing practical tools and building capacity, ICCROM and our partners help organizations play their part to the fullest while ensuring that collections-based work is valued as a key factor in sustainable development by the heritage sector and other sectors.

 Sustainability in Focus

-Sustainable development is focused activity that helps to make a sustainable future a reality.
-The concept of sustainable development largely grew from the work of the Brundtland Commission (1987), established by the World Commission on Environment and Development, where it was defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
+Sustainable development is a focused activity that helps to make a sustainable future a reality.
+The concept of sustainable development primarily grew from the work of the Brundtland Commission (1987), established by the World Commission on Environment and Development, where it was defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”

-To end poverty and hunger, in all their forms and dimensions, and to ensure that all human beings can fulfil their potential in dignity and equality and in a healthy environment.
+To end poverty and hunger in all their forms and dimensions and ensure that all human beings can fulfil their potential in dignity, equality and a healthy environment.

-To protect the planet from degradation, including through sustainable consumption and production, sustainably managing its natural resources and taking urgent action on climate change, so that it can support the needs of the present and future generations.
+To protect the planet from degradation, including through sustainable consumption and production, sustainably managing its natural resources and taking urgent action on climate change so that it can support the needs of present and future generations.

 To ensure that all human beings can enjoy prosperous and fulfilling lives and that economic, social and technological progress occurs in harmony with nature.

-To foster peaceful, just and inclusive societies which are free from fear and violence.
-There can be no sustainable development without peace and no peace without sustainable development.
+To foster peaceful, just and inclusive societies free from fear and violence.
+There can be no sustainable development without peace, and no peace without sustainable development.

-To develop a Global Partnership for Sustainable Development, based on a spirit of strengthened global solidarity, focussed in particular on the needs of the poorest and most vulnerable and with the participation of all countries, all stakeholders and all people.
+To develop a Global Partnership for Sustainable Development based on a spirit of strengthened global solidarity, focused in particular on the needs of the poorest and most vulnerable and with the participation of all countries, all stakeholders and all people.